Victoria Traffic Law

-The Magistrates Court of Victoria determines various traffic offences which includes, exceeding the speed limit, driving while suspended, dangerous driving, driving an unregistered vehicle, and breaching road rules.
+The Magistrates Court of Victoria determines the majority of traffic offences including driving while suspended, excessive speeding, dangerous driving and driving a unregistered vehicle.

-Most breaches of road rules will incur a traffic infringement of a fine, and loss of demerit points.
-You can choose to take the matter to court instead of paying the fine.
+Most breaches of road rules will incur a traffic infringement consisting of a fine, and loss of demerit points.
+A driver can choose to either accept responsibility and pay the fine or have the matter determined by a court.

 The most common infringements taken to court are: